Skip to content

 Finally, we have matcha

-Each time we prepare our small batch shipment, we instruct the processing plant to remove the tencha and feed them into the stone granite mills for grinding.
+When we need to replenish stocks, we instruct the processing plant to remove the tencha for grinding.
 The ground matcha powder is then filled into packets and sealed.
 This process allows the freshness of the matcha to keep for about a year after grinding without compromising its taste and flavor.

 Where our matcha comes from